 Relationship with NoFlo

 In Aug.
 1, 2013, they started a KickStarter project to raise $100,000 for future development, and had raised $115,677 by the end of the 45-day period.
-NoFlo has been recognized by Forbes, O'Reilly, FastCompany, and many other companies and publications.
+NoFlo has been recognized by Forbes, O'Reilly, FastCompany, and a number of other companies and publications.

 NoFlo is integrated with an open-ended graphics tool called NoFlo-UI, developed by The Grid.

-FBP (sometimes called "classical" FBP) addresses data processing applications (business or scientific), typically long-running and high volume, and has a way of thinking ("non-von Neumann") that is different from conventional programming.
-This new paradigm can be thought of as a "data factory" mental image, where the application is expressed as a series of transforms on data streams.
-This paradigm requires a fundamental shift in the way the designer/developer thinks about building applications, much more akin to engineering than conventional programming, highly visual and component-oriented.
-Experience shows that this paradigm results in more maintainable and in fact better performing systems.
+FBP (sometimes called "classical" FBP, to minimize confusion) supports data processing applications (business or scientific), typically long-running and high volume, and involves a way of thinking ("non-von Neumann") that is different from conventional programming.
+This new paradigm can be thought of as being based on the mental image of a "data processing factory", where the application is expressed as a network of "stations" communicating by means of data streams and performing transforms on them.
+This paradigm is a fundamental shift in the way the designer/developer thinks about building applications, and is actually more similar to engineering than conventional programming.
+While similar models have been used for application design for a number of years, up until now there was no easy way before of converting these designs into running programs.
+Programmers could indeed design systems using data-oriented thinking, but then had to laboriously convert these designs into procedural code.
+By way of comparison, FBP supports a seamless transition from design to implementation, and our experience with it shows that it results in more maintainable and in fact better performing systems.
 One large program written using an early (green thread) implementation of FBP was running in production for almost 40 years (as of the beginning of 2014) processing millions of transactions a night, while undergoing continuous maintenance during all that time, often by people who weren't even born when it was written!

 For those wishing to gain experience with "classical" FBP, there is no substitute for reading the book (Flow-based Programming, 2nd edition), and then starting to use one of the FBP implementations such as JavaFBP or C#FBP, or even the C++/Boost implementation currently under development, as described on the FBP web site.